LTFY.04.012 Fundamentals of Quantum Computing: Theory and Practice

 Responsible: Dr. Veiko Palge

-This course is aimed at undergraduate students without any prior exposure to quantum mechanics or even basic mathematics.
+This course is aimed at undergraduate students without any prior exposure to quantum mechanics or even basic mathematics (no complex numbers, just simple ones).

 The target audience is students of physics, mathematics, chemistry & material science, engineering, and even computer science.

-The course will be held for the first time in Fall 2020.
+The course was held for the first time in Fall 2020.
 The course as well as quantum computing teaching infrastructure at the Institute of Physics is supported by HITSA.
 Thank you, HITSA!

 Why this course?